 During injury claims and lawsuits against homeowners, their insurer pays for all legal fees and helps represent them in court.
 To represent your side of the case effectively, you may need the services of a personal injury attorney when alleging fault, writing your injury claim demand letter and performing other important actions.

 Injuries can be expensive, so make sure you work hard to recover every penny you can using the resources you have available.
-If you want to explore a personal injury claim against a homeowner, you can contact Lowry & Associates now using the number above or our quick online contact form below.
+If you want to explore a personal injury claim against a homeowner, you can contact Lowry & Associates at 207-775-3819 or fill out our free case review form.